openeuropa/oe_authentication/README.md

 This will:

 - Install the test site
-- Enable the EU Login module
+- Enable the OpenEuropa Auth module

 Then setup the mock servers dependencies by running:
 ```